GWR 7800 Class: Background

 Although successful mixed-traffic designs, neither the Hall nor the Grange 4-6-0 classes were able to cover the full range of duties previously undertaken by the 4300 Class 2-6-0 locomotives due to their ‘red’ weight classification.
 By the late 1930s a lighter version of the Grange class was urgently required for those cross-country and branch line duties forbidden to heavier locomotives.
 A new lighter (Swindon No.14) boiler was therefore designed, and as with the Grange Class, the driving wheels and motion components were recovered from withdrawn members of the 4300 Class.
 The Manor class, with an axle loading of just over 17 tons, could be utilised on many lines from which the heavier Granges were barred.

 Building

 The first of the Manors No.7800 Torquay Manor was built at Swindon Works and entered traffic in January 1938.
 By February 1939 twenty were in service but the outbreak of World War II forced the cancellation of construction of a further batch of twenty locomotives.
 However, after nationalization, the newly created Western Region of British Railways was authorized to build ten more of the class.
 Nos.
 7820–29 at Swindon in November and December 1950.
-A batch of ten other locomotives was planned to be released, but the batch was cancelled due to unknown reasons.
-The cancelled list of Manor locomotives includes the following: 7830 Norton Manor, 7831 Ogwell Manor, 7832 Pimley Manor, 7833 Ramsbury Manor, 7834 Rodley Manor, 7835 Standen Manor, 7836 Sutton Manor, 7837 Thorton Manor, 7838 Widford Manor, and 7839 Wilcote Manor.
+A batch of ten more locomotives was planned to be released, but the batch was cancelled for unknown reasons.
+The cancelled locomotives were 7830 Norton Manor, 7831 Ogwell Manor, 7832 Pimley Manor, 7833 Ramsbury Manor, 7834 Rodley Manor, 7835 Standen Manor, 7836 Sutton Manor, 7837 Thorton Manor, 7838 Widford Manor, and 7839 Wilcote Manor.